DavidRaab/website/content/posts/draft-closures.md

 let add10 = add 4 6
 ```

-The above call will return a function *accepting*
-argument `z`.
-Passing fewer arguments as needed to execute
+`add10` now *accepts* the missing argument `z`.
+Passing fewer arguments
-a function is called **Partial Application**.
+as needed to execute a function is called **Partial Application**.
 </div>

 While being more usefull I guess you will still wonder why
-you ever want to do this kind of trasformation.
+you ever want to do this kind of transformation.
 So here comes a more
 advanced example.

 Consider we want to create a `range` function accepting a `start` and
 `stop` value.
 But instead of returning a List/Array or other kind
-of data return a function.
-Whenever we call the function it returns
+of data, we want to return a function instead.
+Whenever this function
-the next value starting with `start` upto `stop`.
+is called it returns the next value starting with `start` upto `stop`.

 This concept is also called an **iterator** and we can implement it easily
 with just a **closure**.